revgizmo/engager/scripts/real_world_testing/README.md

-# Real-World Testing Infrastructure for zoomstudentengagement
+# Real-World Testing Infrastructure for engager

 **Infrastructure files for creating standalone real-world testing environments.**

-This directory contains the testing infrastructure that can be copied to create standalone testing projects for validating the `zoomstudentengagement` package with real confidential data.
+This directory contains the testing infrastructure that can be copied to create standalone testing projects for validating the `engager` package with real confidential data.

 ## 🚀 Quick Setup